gem/oq-engine/doc/engine/What's-new.md

 will get a clear error message.
 Moreover, each risk model has a `lossCategory` attribute which must be set consistently with the name of the key in the job.ini file (see the user manual for the details).
+Also, if an user set the parameter `insured_losses=True` but the exposure does not have the attributes `deductible` and `insuredLimit`, a clear error is raised early.

 5. NRML 0.4 is still supported and works just fine, however it is deprecated and a deprecation warning is printed every time you use a risk model in